GitHub repositories for computational lexicography, language documentation, annotation mining and acoustic phonetics

 In 1978-1979 I was guest professor at Bielefeld University, then in 1980 professor for Theory and Practice of Translation, specialising in speech, at Cologne Polytechnic (Fachhochschule).
 From 1981 to 2009 I was professor of English and General Linguistics at Bielefeld University specialising in Computational Linguistics and Applied Phonetics and have had the privilege of working with eminent colleagues in Linguistics, and, in particular, of conducting a wide range of European and German funded research projects and supervising the doctoral and post-doc degrees of many talented young academics from a range of different countries, in several cases working with them in their own regions of origin in Ivory Coast, Nigeria, India, China as well as neighbouring Poland.
 Particular research interests include computational prosodic analysis, computational lexicography, computational linguistics in speech technology, fieldwork on Niger-Congo languages, and Documentary Linguistics for endangered Languages.

-AdministrationIn Göttingen I was 'geschäftsführender Assistent' in the English Seminar in the mid 1970s, and I have occupied many university administrative posts during my time in Bielefeld, including Department Head posts both in Linguistics and in English Studies, Dean and Vice-Dean for Research of the Faculty of Language and Letters, member of the Senate and of the Convocation (Konvent), as member and then Chairman of the Senate Committee for Computing (ADV-Ausschuss) for nearly twenty years, and as member of the Founding Commission of the Technical Faculty of Bielefeld University.
+AdministrationIn Göttingen I was 'geschäftsführender Assistent' in the English Seminar in the mid 1970s, and I have occupied many university administrative posts during my time in Bielefeld, including Head of Department and hiring committee functions both in Linguistics and in English Studies, Dean and Vice-Dean for Research of the Faculty of Language and Letters, member of the Senate and of the Convocation (Konvent), as member and then Chairman of the Senate Committee for Computing (ADV-Ausschuss) for nearly twenty years, and as member of the Founding Commission of the Technical Faculty of Bielefeld University.
 My function as departmental ERASMUS coordinator (Antwerp, Cracow, Dublin, Malta, Poznan, Veliko Tarnovo) has led to many fruitful cooperations.
 In the early 1990s I was treasurer of the German Linguistics Society (DGfS) and a founding member of the Computational Linguistics Section of the society.
-I have Convenor of COCOSDA (International Coordinating Committee for Speech Databases and Assessment) for nearly ten years, and plan to leave this office during the present year, 2014.
+I have been Local Languages Rapporteur of COCOSDA (International Coordinating Committee for Speech Databases and Assessment) since 2000, and was Convenor from 2007 to 2014.